0ashen/Europe-lift-frontend-project/README.md

 # Europe-lift-frontend-tars-project
- https://europalift.ru/ work on project in 2018
+ https://europalift.ru/ work was on project in 2018